painting of adonis and aphrodite

 ancient vase with aphrodite and adonis

-The dispute between the two Goddesses of love and death was settled by Zeus, who decreed that Adonis should abide with Persephone in the underworld for one part of the year, and with Aphrodite in the upper world for another part.
+The dispute between the two Goddesses of love and death was settled by Zeus, who decreed that Adonis should abide with Persephone in the underworld for one part of the year, and Aphrodite in the upper world for another.
 When he stayed in the underworld, it was winter.
 When he returned, the Earth blossomed into spring and summer.

 In this form of the myth, the contest between Aphrodite and Persephone for the possession of Adonis clearly reflects the struggle between love and death; this is a common subject in Greek Mythology, since we see it in the myth of Persephone and Hades.